Table Of Contents

 A centerline crossover in the context of RSI refers to when the RSI value passes above or below the midpoint of its scale, which lies at 50.
 This crossover is a good way to confirm the direction of the momentum that the asset is enjoying.

-A bullish centerline crossover typically happens when the RSI moves above 50 as it signals that buying momentum is increasing and the asset might be heading for an uptrend.
+A bullish centerline crossover typically occurs when the RSI crosses above 50, signaling that buying momentum is increasing and the asset may be heading into an uptrend.
 A bearish centerline crossover is when the RSI falls below 50.
 This often means that selling momentum is increasing and the asset might be heading into a downtrend.

-Always use the centerline crossover in tandem with other indicators to confirm trend direction or to confirm signals because it is a good tool to reflect a shift in the balance between buyers and sellers.
+Always use the centerline crossover in tandem with other indicators to confirm trend direction or signals, as it is a good tool for reflecting a shift in the balance between buyers and sellers.

-Momentum is an important thing in retail trading.
-Capturing and understanding the direction of the market allows you to gain precious insights that will allow you to make timely trades.
+In my view, momentum is crucial in retail trading.
+Capturing and understanding the market's direction gives you precious insights to make timely trades.
 Let’s break down exactly how useful RSI is and how it can help you identify market momentum.

 Spotting overbought and oversold levels

 This information is not to be sneezed at.
-Knowing when an asset might be overbought (above 70) or oversold (below 30) is crucial if you are to make informed and winning trades.
+Knowing when an asset might be overbought (above 70) or oversold (below 30) is crucial to making informed, winning trades.
 Knowing when an asset is overbought or oversold can tell you when to buy or sell.

 Identifying divergences